obsidiansystems/beam-automigrate/CONTRIBUTING.md

 ##### Adding New Tests

 New tests should be added for every breaking change, including bug fixes.
 Tests can be added by defining an executable that runs a migration that demonstrates the error, and then adding that executable to [test.nix](test.nix) so that it is run by the CI server.
+The failing test case should be committed separately from (and, if possible, prior to) the fix that causes the test case to pass.

 #### Dependencies